 Haven Review

-At the first glance, Haven seems to insinuate this will be a tranquil experience, of which a young couple endlessly gliding over hills like Romeo and Juliet on hover skates.
-Most players will land face first, as you start the out-of-nowhere tutorials on how to skate like Tony Hawk can’t kill the mood fast enough.
-There are no rails, no walls, just a line glowing in thin air, called Flow, which you are required to skate.
+At a first glance, Haven seems to insinuate this will be a tranquil experience, of which a young couple endlessly gliding over hills like Romeo and Juliet on hover skates.
+Most players will land face first, as you start the out-of-nowhere tutorials on how to skate like Tony Hawk, and it can’t kill the mood fast enough.
+There are no rails, no walls, just a line glowing in thin air, called Flow, which you are required to ride on.
 There are no tricks or combos you need to pull off, despite the young couple’s constant self-appraisal on how awesome this and that jump was.
-And the sole reason why you are playing Tony Hawk’s is because they must harvest Flow powers their amazing technology of space travel and hover-skates.
+And the sole reason why you are playing Tony Hawk’s is because they must harvest Flow, which powers their amazing technology of space travel and hover-skates.
 Don’t worry, this gets worse.

-All the tranquility dies out quickly soon as you need to “clean” an area and be forced to put up the combats.
-In gliding meta-world, the faunas are represented as one, and the combat strongly follows the footsteps of JRPG remakes.
-It’s tick-based, instead of turn-based, yet the battle system doesn’t take full advantage of new technologies.
+All the tranquility dies out quickly soon as you need to “clean” an area and be forced to put up the combat.
+In the gliding overworld, the faunas are represented as one blob, and the combat strongly follows the footsteps of JRPG remakes.
+It’s tick-based, instead of turn-based, yet the combat system doesn’t take full advantage of new technologies.
 In fact, the combat simply doesn’t take advantage of the game itself, the two love-birds being together, other than to do old-fashioned “double” moves.
-Faunas seem alienated too, as their designs insinuate its origin from other franchises.
-Rest of the work lies in repeating the same tactic per fauna, per combat, until no one is left on the other side.
+Faunas seem alienated too, as their designs seem too familiar from other IPs.
+Rest of the work lies in repeating the same tactic per fauna, per battle, until no one is left on the other side.
 You can’t prepare for faunas, as the opponents will randomly spawn after you are dragged in battle.
 You can’t escape from battle once dragged in.

 But have they really?
 Have they truly found forever home to live like a retired couple?
 The planet is still cracked open.
 The government that had developed settlement is still standing.
 The space-faring technology is still up-and-running, and the technology itself is well understood beyond what the protagonists are capable of.
 Nothing has really changed since we started playing as them.